 Tangerine is one of the oldest online-only banks in Canada.
 Previously known as ING Direct, this digital bank was acquired by Scotiabank in 2012 and was renamed Tangerine shortly after.

 This digital bank offers a full suite of banking products that rivals some of the biggest traditional brick-and-mortar banks in the country, including its TFSA account.
-Currently, Tangerine is offering an introductory savings rate of 2.50% when you sign up for a new account.
-After the 5-month promotional period ends, the every-day rate dips down to 0.20%.
+Currently, Tangerine is offering a savings rate of 1.00% when you sign up for a new account.

 Questrade is a Canadian online investment brokerage and wealth management company and is the nation’s largest discount broker.
 This robo advisor not only offers Questwealth Portfolios to clients that invest in ETFs, but it also offers some banking products – including TFSAs – after applying for a banking license in late 2019.